 How Is TMJ Diagnosed?

-There is no definitive test for TMJ, but our dentist at dentistry Astoria, NY can gently examine your jaws and your teeth and can soon tell if you have signs of this disorder.
+There is no definitive test for TMJ, but dentists at our state-of-the-art clinic can gently examine your jaws and your teeth and can soon tell if you have signs of this disorder.
 For example, if you have bruxism, it will almost certainly have caused some damage to your teeth.
 Your dentist can also gently feel your jaw joints to see if they are swollen or tender.
 Imaging tests that can help diagnose TMJ include digital dental x-rays of your jaw, and a cone beam CT scan provides detailed 3-D images of your jaws, making it easier to see any potential damage.
 An MRI of your jaw can help identify any structural problems with the jaws.

 How Is TMJ Treated?